DeSantis tests limits of his combative style in Disney feud - NewsBreak

 “The people of Florida deserve a governor whose first priority is them, not his own political ambition,” Harrison said.

-President Joe Biden said at a party fundraiser in Seattle that this "is not your father's Republican Party."
+President Joe Biden said at party fundraiser this past week in Oregon that this “is not your father's Republican Party.”

-"I respect conservatives," Biden told donors on Thursday.
-"There's nothing conservative about deciding you're going to throw Disney out of its present posture because ... you think we should be not be able to say, 'gay.'"
+“I respect conservatives,” Biden said at a DNC fundraiser in Seattle on Thursday.
+“There’s nothing conservative about deciding you’re going to throw Disney out of its present posture because ... you think we should be not be able to say, ‘gay.’"

 In a statement, DeSantis' spokesperson Taryn Fenske, called the governor a “principled and driven leader who accomplishes exactly what he says he will do.”